Lord's Old Ground: Matches

-The first match known to have been played at Lord's Old Ground was White Conduit Club v Middlessex on Monday 21 May 1787.
+The first match known to have been played at Lord's Old Ground was White Conduit Club v Middlesex on Monday 21 May 1787.

 The first regular cricket fixture at Lord's which continues today was the annual Eton v Harrow match which was first played on the Old Ground in 1805.

 The inaugural Gentlemen v Players match took place at the Old Ground in July 1806.

 Location

 Lord's Old Ground was on the site of what is now Dorset Square.

-Lord relocated in 1811 to Lord's Middle Ground, a site at Lisson Grove in the vicinity of Regent's Park but he lost that venue after only three years because the land was requisitioned for a canal cutting.
-In 1814, he opened the present Lord's Cricket Ground, formerly a duckpond in St John's Wood.
+Lord purchased another ground in 1811, Lord's Middle Ground, a site at Lisson Grove in the vicinity of Regent's Park which was unpopular and barely used and which was requisitioned for a canal cutting in 1814.
+He then leased the present Lord's Cricket Ground, formerly a duckpond in St John's Wood.

 A commemorative plaque was unveiled in Dorset Square by Andrew Strauss on 9 May 2006.